gerbera/gerbera/doc/run.rst

 Specify an alternative home directory.
 By default Gerbera will try to retrieve the users home directory from the environment, then it will look for a ``.config/gerbera`` directory in users home.
-If ``.config/gerbera`` was found the system tries to find the default configuration file (config.xml), if not found the system creates both, the ``.config/gerbera`` directory and the default config file.
+If ``.config/gerbera`` was found the system tries to find the default configuration file (config.xml), if not found the system creates the ``.config/gerbera`` directory.

-This option is useful in two cases: when the home directory can not be retrieved from the environment (in this case you could also use -c to point Gerbera to your configuration file or when you want to create a new configuration in a non standard location (for example, when setting up daemon mode).
-In the latter case you can combine this parameter with the parameter described in ?
+This option is useful in two cases: when the home directory cannot be retrieved from the environment (in this case you could also use -c to point Gerbera to your configuration file or when you want test a non standard location (for example, when setting up daemon mode).
+In both cases you can also set the environment variable ``GERBERA_HOME`` to override ``HOME``.

 Config Directory
 ----------------